 But I bathed the dog

-Many dog owners and trainers think that simply bathing their dog will solve the problem, but this is not the case.
+Many dog owners think that simply bathing their dog will solve the problem, but this is not the case.
 To understand how to truly keep on top of fleas, you first need to understand their lifecycle.

 Fleas are a little bit like a mosquito in that they feed on blood.
 Without a feed of blood, they are unable to mature and lay their eggs.
 So to the flea, your greyhound is simply a moving restaurant – they jump on, have a feed, leave and then lay their eggs and die.
 The majority of the flea lifecycle takes place away from the dog – in the bedding, kennels, or even in the carpet of your house if your dogs come inside.
 So what you see on the dog is only the tip of the iceberg.